Reviews

 First Test Print

-45) Make sure you have exited the settings menu.
-In the vertical title bar to the along the left of the screen you should see the section label “Projects”.
+45) Make sure you’ve exited the settings menu.
+In the vertical title bar along the left of the screen you should see the section label “Projects”.

 46) Swipe the screen left or right to locate the project called “First Test Print”.